alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-05-16-does-a-believer-feel-pain-when-their-soul-is-taken.md

 - ibn-uthaymeen
 link: https://binothaimeen.net/s/cTOCfMws
 mp3: https://sounds.binothaimeen.net/storage/uploads/ftawamp3/Lw_339_17.mp3
-summary: The extraction—meaning the extraction of the soul from the body—is severe.
+summary: "The extraction\u2014meaning the extraction of the soul from the body\u2014\
-  However, it is eased for one person and intensified for another.
+  is severe.
+However, it is eased for one person and intensified for another."
 lang: en
 translation: true
 muftis: